fossasia/eventyay-tickets/doc/administrator/maintenance.rst

     want to back up.
 If you did not specify a secret in your config file, back up the ``.secret`` text file in the data directory.
 If you lose the secret, all active user sessions, password reset links will be invalid.
-You should backup backup the ``media`` subdirectory of the data directory.
+You should backup the ``media`` subdirectory of the data directory.
 It contains all user-uploaded and generated files.
 This includes files you could in theory regenerate (talk and speaker images for social media, html exports), but also files that you or your users would need to re-upload (event logos,